baaahs/light-server-infrastructure/README.md

 You should now be able to SSH into the PI: `ssh pi@baaahslights.local`

 # EXECUTE PLAYBOOK
 Execute this playbook against the `baaahslights.local` server, using a vault password obtained by contacting [Josh Durbin](https://github.com/joshdurbin).

+Ex: `ansible-playbook playbook.yml -i inventory.dist --ask-vault-pass`